mapbox/mapbox.js/API.md

 ### markerLayer.loadURL(url: string, [callback: function])

-Load tiles from a map with its tiles described by a TileJSON object at the given `url`.
+Load GeoJSON data for this layer from the URL given by `url`.
 If a callback function are provided as the second argument, it's called after the request completes and the changes are applied to the layer.

 _Arguments_: